duncanlindsey/ProjectCakes/README.md

 The add-in provides all of its functionality through shortcuts.
 These shortcuts can be turned on and off and shouldn't override any standard Excel shortcut.
 Turn on shortcuts with **Ctrl + Q**, and off with **Ctrl + Shift + Q**.
 Once on, append the following commands to **Ctrl + Shift...** to run the desired process.

-## New in version 3.0
-Updated look and feel to Cover, Divider and Content worksheets.

 **Ctrl + Shift + ...** | **Macro**     | **Description**
 -----------------------|---------------|---------------------------